oslabs-beta/Docketeer-extension-v20/docs/DevWorkingWithGrafana.md

 * Go to ***/imageConfigs/grafana*** this is where the Grafana config files are located

-* ***grafana.init*** initializes your Grafana instance with settings that allow us to embed dashboards into Docketeer.
+* ***grafana.init*** initializes your Grafana instance with settings that allow us to embed dashboards into Dcoketeer.
 Do not change this file.

 * Inside the ***/imageConfigs/grafanaprovisioning*** you will find 2 more directories: ***dashboards*** and ***datasources***.